-- · Removal of barriers to learning
+- Removal of barriers to learning

 - Developing skills for learning

 - Fostering of personal attributes

-- Enriching student experiences and broadening horizons, acquiring the knowledge, skills and cultural capital that they need to succeed in life
+- Enriching student experiences and broadening horizons

 As a school, we aim to ensure that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across the curriculum, particularly in EBacc subjects.
-We adopt a whole school approach in which staff take responsibility for the outcomes of all students, and raise expectations for all students.
+We adopt a whole school approach in which staff take responsibility for the outcomes of all students, and raise the expectations of all students.